Member of the Florida Bar

 Why I Choose to Mediate

-After practicing law for 18 years, the significance of that quote truly hits home.
-The luster of a litigated victory is often dulled by the cost of that triumph....and the cost is measured not only in dollars but equally in aggravation, anxiety and inconvenience.
-One of the great benefits of a negotiated resolution is that it eliminates both the possibility of a devastating loss as well as the disappointment of a pyrric victory.
+After practicing law for 24 years, the significance of that quote truly resonates.
+The luster of a litigated victory is often dulled by the cost of that triumph….and the cost is measured not only in dollars but in uncertainty, anxiety and inconvenience.
+One of the great benefits of the mediation solution is that it eliminates both the possibility of a devastating loss as well as the disappointment of an expensive victory.

-Although I've presided over hundreds of mediations in the past seven years, I embrace each mediation conference as a new and exciting opportunity to inspire the parties, attorneys and myself to fashion not only a practical and palatable resolution to a legal or business problem, but to create a positive and empowering experience for all.
-It is as much the mediation "experience" as it is the result that makes mediation an integral part of what I believe to be the greatest system of civil justice the world has ever known.
+Although I’ve presided over many thousands of mediations in the past twelve years, I embrace each mediation conference as a new and exciting opportunity to fashion not only a practical and palatable resolution to a problem, but to create a positive and empowering experience for all.
+It is as much the mediation experience as it is the result that makes mediation an integral part of what I believe to be the greatest system of civil justice the world has ever known.

-I graduated Brandeis University with a Bachelors Degree in Political Science before achieving my Juris Doctorate from Stetson College Of Law in 1992.
-While in college I served as a research intern at the Office Of The Governor's Legal Counsel in Boston, Massachusetts and while in law school, as an research assistant for noted constitutional law scholar and author, Professor Thomas Marks.
+I graduated Brandeis University with a Bachelor’s Degree in Political Science before achieving my Juris Doctorate from Stetson College of Law in 1992.
+While in college, I served as a research intern at the Office Of The Governor’s Legal Counsel in Boston, Massachusetts, and while in law school, as a research assistant for noted constitutional scholar and author, Professor Thomas Marks.

-In 2003, I became a partner in the workers' compensation firm of Harbsmeier, DeZayas, Appel, Harden & DeBari, P.A.
-During my seven year tenure, I successfully tried cases on behalf of Florida's major workers' compensation carriers in addition to defending the State Of Florida in insurance liability and tort matters throughout the state.
+In 2003, I became a partner in the firm of Harbsmeier, DeZayas, Appel, Harden & DeBari, P.A.
+During my seven-year tenure, I successfully tried cases on behalf of Florida’s major workers’ compensation carriers in addition to defending the State of Florida in insurance liability and tort claims.
 I also served as lead counsel in litigation which resulted in a worldwide recall of defective and dangerous construction equipment.
 I earned my certification in 2004 and have actively engaged in the mediation process since that time.

-In 2008, I became a partner and President of the Tampa-Lakeland law firm, Kimsey & DeBari, P.A.
-Concentrating in the areas of personal injury and ERISA matters, I have continued to cultivate a mediation practice focusing in the areas of workers' compensation, personal injury, foreclosure and general civil litigation.
+In 2008, I became President of the Tampa-Lakeland law firm, Kimsey & DeBari, P.A.
+Concentrating in the areas of personal injury and ERISA matters, I have continued to cultivate a mediation practice focusing in the areas of business litigation, personal injury, insurance claims and general civil litigation.